Welcome to Year 4

 Our stationary budget is being chipped away at by all of the handwriting pens we go through each week - the ink just cannot keep up with the amount we write!

-So far this year we have written: a fantasy story, a newspaper, a magazine, a poem, a story set in the past and an explanation text.
+So far this year we have written (deep breath!): a fantasy story, a newspaper, a magazine, a poem, a story set in the past and an explanation text, play scripts, persuasive letters and a story with an important dilemma.
 We have also written shorter pieces such as character and setting descriptions, letters and diaries.

 Not only do we write in our English lessons, but we also practise our writing skills in History, Geography, Science and R.E.